CINDERELLA : 3D metal printing control using innovative laser sources, digital augmented models and artificial intelligence.

 CEA

-The Laser Powder Bed Fusion (LPBF) process is currently undergoing rapid industrial development due to its ability to produce complex geometries.
-However, several obstacles limit its capabilities and hinder its wider industrial dissemination: lengthy and iterative parametric research, difficulty in adapting microstructures, process instabilities, lack of reliable and high-performance digital tools to optimize the manufacturing process upstream, and the absence of online process control.
+The Laser Powder Bed Fusion (LPBF) process is currently undergoing rapid industrial development due to its ability to produce complex geometries and reduce assembly steps.
+However, several obstacles limit its capabilities and hinder its wider dissemination: lengthy and iterative parametric research, difficulties in adapting microstructures, process instabilities, a lack of reliable, validated, and high-performance digital tools to optimize the upstream manufacturing process, and the absence of online process control.

-The CINDERELLA project aims to contribute to accelerating the mastery of the LPBF process by adopting an approach that is both experimental and numerically assisted by Artificial Intelligence (AI), mastering laser-material interaction at the level of the liquid metal bath and microstructure generation.
-The results of the project will contribute to: (1) accelerating parametric optimization for new materials and materials known to be difficult, (2) to obtaining the desired microstructures at the end of the process, coupled with the minimization of thermal stresses/deformations in components, thereby reducing the need for part support and, potentially, enabling process control, (3) to the development of more efficient numerical models, integrating the variety of different study scales.
+The CINDERELLA project aims to contribute to accelerating the mastery of the LPBF process by adopting an approach that is both experimental and digital, assisted by Artificial Intelligence (AI), to master laser-material interaction at the liquid metal bath level and to control the microstructure generated.
+The results of the project will contribute (1) to accelerating parametric optimization for new materials and materials considered difficult, (2) to obtaining the desired microstructures at the end of the process, coupled with the minimization of thermal stresses/deformations in components, thereby reducing the need for part support and, potentially, enabling process control, (3) to the development of more efficient numerical models, integrating the variety of different scales of study.